py5coding/py5book/content/install.md

 1. If the `$JAVA_HOME` environment variable is properly set on your computer, you have communicated to both jpype and py5 that this is the installation of Java that you want to use.
-The JVM startup process will proceed using that version of Java, but if it is not Java 17, you will get an error.
+The JVM startup process will proceed using that version of Java, but if it is not at least Java 17, you will get an error.

 2. The [jpype library](https://jpype.readthedocs.io/en/latest/userguide.html#path-to-the-jvm)
 has a function called `getDefaultJVMPath()` that py5 relies on to search the